Gabaldaar/gestion_airesdemiramar/README.md

 Forcing a final, FINAL, DEFINITIVE fix after this epic failure.

 Forcing an ultimate, definitive, final, and correct fix for the keyboard closing issue in all modal forms.

+I will now implement a definitive architectural change to solve the keyboard issue once and for all.

+My final attempt at fixing this issue.